mdpy-dev/mdpy-doc/site/html/_sources/theory_behind_mdpy/unit_system.rst.txt

 Unit system
 ============

-In most of cases, **SI unit system** is frequently chosen to describe a physical quantity.
-However, the scale of MD simulation is much smaller then the SI unit system.
-In this case, using SI system to perform numerical operation like addition yields big **numerical error**.
+In most cases, the **SI unit system** is frequently chosen to describe physical quantities.
+However, the scale of MD simulation is much smaller than the SI unit system.
+In this case, using the SI system to perform numerical operations like addition yields big **numerical errors**.

-To ensure the **convergence** and **accuracy** of simulation, most MD package chose a new unit system that comparable to the atomic scale.
-Here we list the **default unit system** used in MDPy.
+To ensure the **convergence** and **accuracy** of the simulation, most MD packages choose a new unit system that is comparable to the atomic scale.
+Here, we list the default unit system used in MDPy.

 .. list-table:: Unit system
    :header-rows: 1